Javi Gómez (footballer, born 1982): Football career

 Gómez was born in Cuenca, Castilla-La Mancha, and began his career at hometown club UB Conquense.
-He made his debut on 18 February 2001 as a second-half substitute in a 0–1 home loss in the season's Segunda División B, and had another cameo as they defeated CD Binéfar in a play-off to remain in the division.
+He made his debut on 18 February 2001 as a second-half substitute in a 0–1 home loss in the 2000–01 Segunda División B, and had another cameo as they defeated CD Binéfar in a play-off to remain in the division.

-In 2004, he left for Tercera División's La Roda CF, and spent the following season at CF Gimnástico Alcázar in the same division, before returning to Conquense, now also in the fourth tier.
+In 2004, he left for Tercera División club La Roda CF, and spent the following season at CF Gimnástico Alcázar in the same division, before returning to Conquense, now also in the fourth tier.
 After a nine-goal season in the league above in 2008–09, he transferred to AD Ceuta on 17 June 2009, signing a one-year deal with the option for a second.
 Halfway through his first campaign for the Caballa team, he reached an agreement to leave and switched to SD Eibar; the Basques competed for the promotion play-offs.

 Gómez spent the next two years at CD Puertollano and Ontinyent CF, respectively.
 In 2013–14 he scored 18 goals for Lucena CF, including a hat-trick in a 3–2 win over Arroyo CP on 10 November.